 spent on four luxury beds costing a total of 17,754 pounds as

-schools that reportedly did not exist, while in some cases air
+on schools that reportedly did not exist, while in some cases

-sets were reportedly bought despite there being no electricity
+television sets were reportedly bought despite there being no

 mystery bank account with no reason given.

 It quoted a report by the Institute of Public Auditors

 of India that in Bihar children were reportedly being taught